By Choo Choo

 Please CLICK HERE to read an Audubon article about feeding backyard birds.
 Although this article deals with feeding backyard birds, it also discusses whether feeding wild birds delay their migration and causes them to lose their ability to forage.
 Geese are wild birds and many people actually have them seek out their backyard bird feeders.

-- We have learned through the years that geese migrate on their own terms and at their own chosen times.
+Geese migrate on their own terms and at their own chosen times.
 We have absolutely no control over their comings and goings.
 It is human arrogance to assume that we can control animals.
-Some of our well-fed geese migrate weeks before the others.
-We usually discover that our geese are not the last to head south.
-Many more flocks descend upon the city to head south after our geese are gone.
-These are flocks that we are not familiar with and that we have never fed.
+Some well-fed geese migrate weeks before the others.

 SO WHY DO WILDLIFE AGENCIES PERSIST IN THIS MISLEADING PROPAGANDA?